msesia/course-2023-collegio/README.md

 **Friday, May 12**

-Computer session 1a: Hands-on applications with Python and Jupyter notebooks.
+Computer session 1: Hands-on applications with Python and Jupyter notebooks.

 5. Conformal prediction for classification.
 6. Label-conditional and group-conditional validity of conformal predictions.

-Computer session 1b: Hands-on applications with Python and Jupyter notebooks.

 **Monday, May 15**